isgyane/YouTube-Tutorials/Excel Tutorials/2024.09.14 Invoice App Project/README.md

 In this chapter, we set up the structure of the invoice, including headers for product details, quantity, price, discount, and total.

-1. **Headers:** Use cell formatting to create the titles of columns like "Product Name", "Quantity", "Unit Price", "Discount", and "Total Price".
+1. **Headers:** Create headers like "Product Name," "Quantity," "Unit Price," "Discount," and "Total Price."
 2. **Borders:** Ensure the table looks professional by adding borders to all cells that will hold data.

 ### Formatting the Cells